pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `Open`

-It opens a file for read-only.
+It opens a file to read.

 ```pen
 \(ctx Context, path string) File | error